Encouraging Voice, Empowering the Unheard

 The Toronto Writers Collective inspires and empowers the unheard through writing.

-The Toronto Writers Collective promotes an inclusive city that celebrates diversity and honours the lives of all of its citizens.
+The Toronto Writers Collective promotes an inclusive city, celebrates diversity and honours the lives of all of its citizens.
 We support the transformational power of being heard.

-The Toronto Writers Collective provides free creative writing workshops for those deprived of voice in our society.
-Writing with others in an atmosphere of dignity and acceptance, participants discover the value of their own stories.
+The Toronto Writers Collective provides free creative writing workshops to those deprived of voice in our society.
+Writing with others in an atmosphere of dignity and respect, participants discover the value of their own stories.

-* * * * * *
+* * * * * * * * *